cs3216/cs3216.github.io/coursework/facebook/index.md

 configure accordingly.

 <div class="box">
-  <strong class="milestone-counter">Milestone 9:</strong> Your application should include the Like button
+  <strong class="milestone-counter">Milestone 9:</strong> Your application should include a Like button
   for your users to click on.
 Convince us why you think that is the best place you should place the button.
 </div>